raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 Some programmers are very familiar with the problem.
 For example, if this problem is posed to computer science students who are seeking employment on work-terms, if the material is covered in their curriculum, they will know the basic idea, and they will spend most of their time writing the code to implement an idea they already understand.

 For certain schools, this is fine, and the problem could be useful for such students.

+> "Genius is an African who dreams up snow."
+>
+> --Nabakov

 But for other schools that have a different emphasis, or for working programmers who may have done a lot of good work but haven't had need to review the specifics of DFAs, context-free languages, and so forth recently...